Third grade just got harder.

 Third graders in public schools who “flunk” next spring’s TNReady reading test — and generally two-thirds of them in Tennessee do — are eligible to be retained in third grade next year.

-The new law is raising the pressure on students, teachers, schools and districts to improve Tennessee’s low reading scores on the National Assessment of Educational Progress (NAEP).
+A new law, passed in 2021, raises the pressure on students, teachers, schools and districts to improve the state reading scores on the National Assessment of Educational Progress (NAEP).

 The opens in a new windowNAEP, given every other year to fourth- and eighth-grade students, is the standard by which all states are compared on the Nation’s Report Card.
 About 65% of Tennessee’s fourth graders are reading below “proficient” levels on the NAEP.
 Tennessee’s score hasn’t improved since 2013.